ohler55/odisk/README.md

 ## Usage

-After a directory has been selected for backing up *orefs_sync* can be run to copy the directory to a remote server.
+After a directory has been selected for backing up *odisk* can be run to copy the directory to a remote server.
 For purposes of this description the directory to be backed up is *~/backup*.

 A passphrase file will also be needed for encryption.
-The recommended location is in a *~/.orefs* directory.
+The recommended location is in a *~/.odisk* directory.
 The contents of the file will be the passphrase for *gpg*.

 Make sure you have a remote server that has an sftp and ssh daemon running.
 Your credentials must be set in the authorized_keys file.
 If you can login without a password it is set up correctly.

-The first time *orefs_sync* is used to backup a directory information about the remote server must be provided.
+The first time *odisk* is used to backup a directory information about the remote server must be provided.
 After the first time that information is not needed again.
-Alternatively a *~/.orefs/remotes* file can be set up before running *orefs_sync*.
+Alternatively a *~/.odisk/remotes* file can be set up before running *odisk*.

-To backup to *my_server.remote.com* for user *me* to the *backup* directory on the remote server with a passphrase file of *~/.orefs/backup.pass* the following command should be executed.
+To backup to *my_server.remote.com* for user *me* to the *backup* directory on the remote server with a passphrase file of *~/.odisk/backup.pass* the following command should be executed.

-    orefs_sync -r me@my_server.remote.com:~/.orefs/backup.pass ~/backup
+    odisk -r me@my_server.remote.com:~/.odisk/backup.pass ~/backup

-A file named *~/backup/.orefs/remote* will be created with the connection information for future invocations so that the next time a backup is made on the *~/backup* directory the command only needs to be:
+A file named *~/backup/.odisk/remote* will be created with the connection information for future invocations so that the next time a backup is made on the *~/backup* directory the command only needs to be:

-    orefs_sync ~/backup
+    odisk ~/backup

 ## License: